 Mexican American Legal Defense and Education Fund (MALDEF)

-National Association for the Advancement of Colored People
+National Association for the Advancement of Colored People (NAACP)

 National Council of La Raza

-The National Gay and Lesbian Task Force
+National LGBTQ Task Force

 National Urban League